Prospect Theory and the Risk-Return Trade-off

-This paper studies the cross-sectional risk-return tradeoff in the stock market.
-The fundamental principle in finance posits a positive relation between risk and expected return, whereas recent empirical evidence suggests that low-risk firms tend to earn higher average returns.
-We apply prospect theory to shed light on this violation of the fundamental principle in finance.
-Prospect theory posits that when facing prior loss relative to a reference point, individuals tend to be risk-seeking, rather than risk-averse.
-In other words, when current stock prices are lower than their reference prices, average investors of these stocks tend to be risk-seeking.
-Consequently, among these stocks, there should be a negative risk-return relation.
-By contrast, among the stocks where most investors face capital gains, the traditional positive risk-return relation should emerge since average investors of these stocks are risk averse.
-Using several intuitive risk measures for layman investors, we provide strong empirical support for our hypotheses.
-The role of prospect theory in the idiosyncratic volatility puzzle is also discussed.
+This paper studies the cross-sectional risk-return trade-off in the stock market, a fundamental principle in finance.
+This tenet posits a positive relation between risk and expected return, whereas recent empirical evidence suggests that low-risk firms tend to earn higher average returns.
+We apply prospect theory to shed light on this violation of a fundamental principle in finance.
+Prospect theory posits that when facing prior loss relative to a reference point, individuals tend to be risk seeking rather than risk averse.
+Consequently, among stocks where investors face prior losses, there could be a negative risk-return relation.
+By contrast, among stocks where investors face capital gains, the traditional positive risk-return relation should emerge, since investors of these stocks are risk averse.
+Using several intuitive measures of risk, we provide consistent empirical support for our hypotheses.

 Number of Pages in PDF File: 54